tsedio/tsed/docs/getting-started.md

 :::

 ::: tip
-In addiction, it also possible to use [node-config](https://www.npmjs.com/package/config) or [dotenv](https://www.npmjs.com/package/dotenv) to load your configuration from file:
+In addition, it also possible to use [node-config](https://www.npmjs.com/package/config) or [dotenv](https://www.npmjs.com/package/dotenv) to load your configuration from file:

 <<< @/docs/snippets/configuration/bootstrap-with-node-config.ts